 A. Any child up to age 18, shall be eligible for protective services intake.

-B. All individuals are required by the Children’s Code, Section 32A-4-3(A) NMSA 1978 to report suspected child abuse or neglect to SCI or law enforcement if he or she knows, or has a reasonable suspicion that a child has been abused or neglected.
+B. All individuals are required by the Children’s Code, Section 32A-4-3(A) NMSA 1978 to report suspected child abuse or neglect to SCI or law enforcement if they know, or have a reasonable suspicion a child has been abused or neglected.

-A. PSD intake workers shall be available to receive reports of suspected child abuse or neglect 24 hours a day, seven days a week, including reports involving suspected abuse or neglect of children in placement.
+A. PSD intake workers shall be available to receive reports of suspected child abuse or neglect 24 hours a day, seven days a week, including reports involving suspected abuse or neglect of children in in PSD custody.